shawkinsrobertson/garminwidget/README.md

 Build with Visual Studio Code and the Monkey C extension.
 Install on the watch via sideloading.

+## Disclaimer

-**Once again: Just because it works for me, I cannot guarantee that it will work for you.
-If in doubt, it's better to leave this!**
+**This software is provided as-is.
+Just because it works for one person does not guarantee it will work for you.
+Use at your own risk.
+If in doubt, don't use it.**